SaikrishnaSonnakula/styleguide_source/README.md

 ###Bourbon / Neat / other stuff

 We're using [bourbon.io](http://bourbon.io/).
 It's not a framework like Bootstrap.
 Instead, it's a library of Mixins that allow one to decide what to use.
 It's minimalistic in nature, but offers additional features through NEAT which is a bourbon framework that offers grids and layout helpers.

+##Contributing to Styleguide

+###Adding Icons
+We use http://fontello.com/ to help us generate icon sets.
+You must first import the `config.json` under `/app/icon/config.json` into Fontello.
+This will ensure that we have the latest icon set from fontello.

+Make you selection of new icons, then download the zip file.